Kottwitz's nearby cycles conjecture for a class of unitary Shimura varieties: Introduction

-Via the sheaf-function dictionary, the associated semisimple trace function $ \sstrace{} $ is therefore a \emph{central} element of the Iwahori-Hecke algebra of $ \GU_d $. \end{maintheorem} Kottwitz's conjecture, whenever it holds, allows $ \sstrace{} $ to be computed explicitly: the Bernstein basis functions can be computed in a systematic way using only some well-known information about linear algebraic groups and Coxeter groups.
+Via the sheaf-function dictionary, the associated semisimple trace function $ \sstrace{} $ is therefore a \emph{central} element of the Iwahori-Hecke algebra of $ \GU_d $. \end{maintheorem} Kottwitz's Conjecture, whenever it is true, allows $ \sstrace{} $ to be computed explicitly: the Bernstein basis functions can be computed in a systematic way using only some well-known information about linear algebraic groups and Coxeter groups.
 This can be done on a computer or even by hand, in low rank cases.

-Upon completion of this paper, Pappas and Zhu released a preprint \cite{PZ} which proves Kottwitz's nearby cycles conjecture in all cases where the group is unramified.
-This includes the unitary group cases considered in this paper.
-This paper and \cite{PZ} constitute the first proofs of Kottwitz's conjecture in the \textit{non-split} case.
+Upon completion of the first version of this paper, Pappas and Zhu released a preprint (now published as \cite{PZ}) which proved Kottwitz's Conjecture in all cases where the group is unramified.
+This includes the cases considered in this paper.
+This paper and \cite{PZ} constitute the first proofs of Kottwitz's conjecture in the \emph{non-split} case.
+However, the methods of \cite{PZ} are very different from those of this paper and some of the proofs from this paper have been useful in forthcoming work of Haines-Stroh.
+In addition, this paper also supplies some details that were suppressed in \cite{HN}, in both general and specific contexts due to analogies between unitary groups and symplectic groups.